Portfolio Manager, Guy's and St Thomas Foundation

-She is also led Reimagining Rent, the UK’s only innovation support programme for the private rented sector, focussing on initiatives tackling issues of affordability, quality and security for vulnerable renters including those on low incomes.
+She is also led Reimagining Rent, the UK’s only innovation support programme for the private rented sector, focusing on initiatives tackling issues of affordability, quality and security for vulnerable renters including those on low incomes.

 She led our work on the Community Wellbeing Framework, working with the Co-op to design and create the UK’s first measure of community wellbeing at a neighbourhood level.
-This initiative seeks to understand what it means to enjoy a good life in a neighbourhood and to use this insight to support local action.
+This initiative sought to understand what it means to enjoy a good life in a neighbourhood and to use this insight to support local action.

 She led our work on Community Action Zones, a programme using research and dialogue to support activities that tackle social isolation, recognising that increased isolation has serious implications for individual wellbeing as well as public service budgets.